Division of Plastic Surgery

 - Anesthetic options include:

 - general anesthesia

-- Probable length of procedure: about two hours
+- Probable length of procedure: several hours or longer

 For more information about UM Division of Plastic Surgery or to make an appointment, please call 1-800-492-5538 or 410-328-2360 (patients) or 1-800-373-4111 (physicians).